Subhash Tamang becomes first player from Nepal to win All India amateur golf championships - www.lokmattimes.com

 India A with Sandeep Yadav and Rohit were second at 294 and India B comprising Vinamra Anand and Shaurya Bhattacharya were third at 295.

-The All-India Amateur Championships is India’s oldest golf tournament having started in 1892.
-The Championships were not held during the two World Wars and was cancelled once in 2020 due to Covid.
+The All-India Amateur Championships is India's oldest golf tournament having started in 1892.
+The Championships were not held during the two World Wars and were cancelled once in 2020 due to Covid.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app